gemini-rtsw/gemini-docs/howtos/CentOS8-VM.rst

 Using tito to Build and Deploy RPMs
 -----------------------------------
-In Gemini's test environment :code:`tito` is used to build and deploy RPMs to the `testing RPM repository`_.
+In Gemini's test environment :code:`tito` (documentation to be found `here <https://github.com/rpm-software-management/tito>`_) is used to build and deploy RPMs to the `testing RPM repository`_.
 It can be installed by

 ::

   sudo dnf install -y tito

 in the CentOS8 VM.

+The typical workflow is to
+  * clone_ a project,
+  * enter its directory and do some changes,
+  * test to build while hopefully all dependecies_ are installed using the typical command set (for *EPICS* projects usually something like :code:`make distclean uninstall all`),
+  * :code:`git commit -a` those changes and
+  * :code:`tito tag` them.
+  * Then those changes could be released as *RPM* to the repository doing :code:`RSYNC_USERNAME=koji tito release gemrtsw-el8-x86_64`